ceciliabinck/taste-world-snacks/README.md

-:hI have had no ideas for this project and after a while, I had a couple of ideas to play around with.
+I have had no ideas for this project and after a while, I had a couple of ideas to play around with.
 Those ideas where:
 1. Make a web store where customers can purchase products from Nepal, to support a friend.
 2. Make a web store where customers can purchase products from around the world.
 3. Make a web store where customers can purchase a subscription for a box with snacks from around the world.